godotengine/godot-proposals/README.md

 proposal is considered good to implement, it will be approved by a core developer.

+**Proposals should be made by opening an issue, not a pull request.**
+Don't fork this repository to open a proposal.

 ## Rules for submitting a proposal

 1. Only proposals that properly fill out the template will be considered.
 If